gitmehedi/techstacks/README.md

 - Some people will refuse to stay if Scrum is abandoned
 - Partial adoption may be worse than none at all
 - If adoption fails, time will have been wasted, and some people may leave

+### Scrum Events
+The Sprint is a container for all other events.
+Each event in Scrum is a formal opportunity to inspect and adapt Scrum artifacts.
+These events are specifically designed to enable the transparency required.
+Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
+Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.
+Optimally, all events are held at the same time and place to reduce complexity.

+There are Five Sprint Events which are describe below

+#### Sprint
+Sprints are the heartbeat of Scrum, where ideas are turned into value.
+They are fixed length events of one month or less to create consistency.
+A new Sprint starts immediately after the conclusion of the previous Sprint.

+All the work necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint Retrospective, happen within Sprints.

+During the Sprint:
+- No changes are made that would endanger the Sprint Goal;
+- Quality does not decrease;
+- The Product Backlog is refined as needed; and,
+- Scope may be clarified and renegotiated with the Product Owner as more is learned.

+Sprints enable predictability by ensuring inspection and adaptation of progress toward a Product Goal at least every calendar month.
+When a Sprint’s horizon is too long the Sprint Goal may become invalid, complexity may rise, and risk may increase.
+Shorter Sprints can be employed to generate more learning 7cycles and limit risk of cost and effort to a smaller time frame.
+Each Sprint may be considered a short project.

+Various practices exist to forecast progress, like burn-downs, burn-ups, or cumulative flows.
+While proven useful, these do not replace the importance of empiricism.
+In complex environments, what will happen is unknown.
+Only what has already happened may be used for forward-looking decision making.
+A Sprint could be cancelled if the Sprint Goal becomes obsolete.
+Only the Product Owner has the authority to cancel the Sprint.

+#### Sprint Planning

+#### Daily Scrum

+#### Sprint Review

+#### Sprint Retrospective

 # References